Are Your Boat Electrics

 The International Organization for Standardization (ISO) develops high quality voluntary International Standards.
-The sub-group of the ISO that addresses small craft (up to 24m/70 feet), is known as Technical Committee (TC)188 (of which Michael Herrmann from BOATHOWTO is a member).
+The sub-group of the ISO that addresses small craft (up to 24m/70 feet), is known as Technical Committee (TC)188 (of which Michael Herrmann and Jan Athenstädt from BOATHOWTO are both members).
 This committee has developed a set of standards that are closely aligned with the ABYC standards.

 With respect to boat electrical systems the principal difference between the ABYC and ISO standards lies in the fact that the ABYC standards tend to be more detailed.
 In order to provide the most detailed information in our lessons, we follow the ABYC standards.
 Where there are minor disagreements with the ISO (only a handful) we point these out.

 You want your electrics to comply with ISO & ABYC standards?

 Understand the basics of a safe and troublefree installation.
 Learn how to plan and design a system.
 Get practical advice on how to put everything in place.